-If planning out your wedding invitations entails wondering how to list who’s in your bridal party, then you’ll want to read this article to figure out who is responsible!
-That said, it’s also worth mentioning that many etiquette experts agree that listing the groomsmen and bridesmaids on your wedding invitations is permissible – so whether you decide to list them or not, be sure to check with a close friend or family member if you’re unsure.
+If planning out your wedding invitations entails wondering how to list who’s in your bridal party, then you’ll want to read this article to figure out who is responsible! hat said, it’s also worth mentioning that many etiquette experts agree that listing the groomsmen, bridesmaids, or including a digital invitation with their names is permissible on your wedding invitations.
+So whether you decide to list them, include a digital invitation, or not, be sure to check with a close friend or family member if you’re unsure.

 When it comes to wedding planning, one of the most important decisions you’ll make is who will be a part of your wedding party.
 But what about the groomsmen and bridesmaids?
 Should you list them on your wedding invites?